BestOfDate

 • Tailfins on cars.

-Tailfins on cars was a popular style around this time.
+Tailfins on cars were a popular style around this time.
 The design looked futuristic, almost like the twin rudders on the back of an airplane.

 • Rock and roll.